-Basil Zotiades retired from the partnership on February 28, 2017.
+Basil Zotiades retired from the partnership in February 2017.
 He is the former Co-chair of the firm's Structured Finance Practice.

 His practice was evenly balanced between capital markets transactions and structured finance and derivatives.
 In relation to structured finance, Mr. Zotiades represented arrangers, asset managers and originators on a broad range of securitizations and asset repackagings delivered to investors in the form of debt securities, OTC derivatives, loans, fund interests or ordinary equity and involving asset classes ranging from leveraged loans, structured credit and hedge funds to commercial receivables and real estate.
 In relation to derivatives, his practice focused primarily on the structuring and documentation of different types of credit, equity and fund derivatives, as well as repo and stock-lending transactions.